izertis/identfy/docker/README.md

 # Docker Compose to Launch Identfy
 Docker Compose file for launching an instance of Identfy for testing purposes.

 The environment variable **DEVELOPER_MOCKUP_ENTITIES** is activated to avoid the need to define integration endpoints, generating empty credentials.
+To properly use the Wallet, it is important to integrate it with an Authentic Source.
+In order to do so, the Authentic Source needs to implement an API REST and the Wallet needs to know the URL the Authentic Source service is using.
+This URL needs to be specified using the **ENTITY_URL** variable.
+You can learn more about the integrations in the repository for the backend component.

 ## Requirements
 - Docker